 · Fun things to do at the Expo

 This was intended as a collection of activities on the Expo site outside of mere exhibition presentations.
 It was supposed to include activities such as riding the canopy tour in the Centroamerican pavilion, having your name written in Egyptian, riding the ferris wheel, taking your picture at the Hessen camera, or drink some Beerlao and Lao coffee.
-I canceled this due to the overall lack of fun to be had at the Expo.
+Canceled because I wasn't able to find enough topics.

 · The foreigner bonus

 This was supposed to treat the issue of being a white foreigner in Japan.
-When living in Japan as a foreigner, you can use the foreigner status as an advantage.
+I have made the experience that when living in Japan as a foreigner, you can use the foreigner status as an advantage.
 If there is any trouble, say, with the police or your landlord, you can just pretend to be a funny, dumb alien who has no fucking clue about what's going on.
-Also, you normally have lots of space on the train, because even if there are some free seats right next to you, they will usually remain empty, because nobody wants to sit next to the foreigner.
-After all, you can never know what they are up to.
-They might do something unexpected, and unexpected situations are what is generally avoided at all costs in Japan.
+Many people seem to show a kind of wariness when you come around the corner.
+This can result in some comical situations (like when you are in a crowded train but the seats around you remain empty, or people change seats when you arrive).

-A late experience on the train fits this topic quite well.
+A recent experience on the train fits this topic quite well.
 I was sleeping on the train and suddenly woke up, jumping towards the door and asking "Is this Nagoya?".
 The last man who entered the train answered, "No, this is Fushimi, Nagoya is next" I thanked him and surrendered my seat to him, and only then realized that the man was blind.
-No other Japanese would have answered my unsolicitated question, only the person who didn't see that I was a foreigner would answer me without any qualms.
+At that time I was thinking that maybe no other Japanese would have answered my unsolicitated question, and that only the person who didn't see that I was a foreigner would answer me without any qualms.
 A funny experience.

 · The staff bus incident

-This was inspired by the sorry custom of many Japanese visitors of not asking questions normally but inquiring in ape sign language; for example, asking for the location of the stamp of the German pavilion would usually be conducted by moving the fist up and down in a stamping manner and shouting "Sutampu?
+This was inspired by the custom of some of our Japanese visitors of not asking questions normally but inquiring in Tarzan-like sign language; for example, asking for the location of the stamp of the German pavilion would usually be conducted by moving the fist up and down in a stamping manner and shouting "Sutampu?
 Sutampu?"
 The inquiry for the German restaurant would normally be accompagnied by a "drinking from a jug" movement and the question "Biiru?"
-We were even thinking about creating short movies but in the end, this stupid manner of the visitors was not even funny any more.
+Needless to say this can be a bit unnerving and/or disrespectful at times.

 · Expo souvernirs